M.S.T. in Adolescence Education: Mathematics

 The Adolescence Education, Mathematics program is nationally recognized by the National Council of Teachers of Mathematics (NCTM).
 The program leads to Initial/Professional Adolescence Education, Mathematics (grades 7–12) with an extension for Middle Childhood Mathematics Education (grades 5–6) certification.
-The Adolescence Education Program with Middle Childhood Extension for teaching mathematics is designed to meet changes based on The New York State Education Department’s new regulations on Teacher Education, the National Council of Accreditation for Teacher Education (NCATE) standards, the National Council of Teachers of Mathematics (NCTM) standards, along with Advisory Board recommendations and alumni feedback.
+The Adolescence Education Program with Middle Childhood Extension for teaching mathematics is designed to meet changes based on The New York State Education Department’s new regulations on Teacher Education, the Council for the Accreditation of Teacher Preparation (CAEP) standards, the National Council of Teachers of Mathematics (NCTM) standards, along with Advisory Board recommendations and alumni feedback.

 - demonstrate effective planning of classroom-based instruction.

 - demonstrate pedagogical and professional knowledge by planning and implementing developmentally appropriate materials, activities, and instructional strategies.

 - demonstrate positive effects on adolescent student learning.